daram529/CS374_HCI_pictures/README.md

 5. HMW help KPHFGs share their fangirl loves with their friends?
 6. HMW help KPHFGs get into fancafe more easily?
 7. HMW alleviate KPHFGs’ stress from college admissions by fangirling?
-8. HMW motivate KPHFGs keep focused and motivated in academics with fangirling?
+8. HMW redirect loneliness so that KPHFGs keep focused and motivated in academics with fangirling?
 9. HMW help KPHFGs have more fun during high school using stars’ contents?
 10. HMW help KPHFGs help friend relationship(camaraderie) through fangirling?